 We are listening

-- Your feedback so far
+- Your feedback so far (and what we did about it)

 We receive feedback through the Local Offer website’s ‘feedback’ button, through Facebook, through Twitter and at events around Devon.
-We have published some comments and our responses below.
+We have published some comments and responses below.

 - Feedback on EHCPs